CalebRenshaw/epistasis_landscape_map/README.md

 The argument 'pathSigs' is a list (space-delimited) of strings each of length n indicating a pathway genotype signature.

 Use 0, 1, and 2 to represent ancestral, evolved, and absent versions of alleles, respectively.

 Use these same numeric indicators in the .csv file.

-Use * to represent either 0 or 1 in the path signatures only.
+Use * to represent either 0 or 1 in the path signatures.

 The argument 'pathNames' is a list of names for each pathway; must have the same number of elements as 'pathSigs'.